rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_woocommerce_payments_add_user.md

 ### Install

-Download, install, and Activate [woocomerce-payments 5.6.1](https://downloads.wordpress.org/plugin/woocommerce-payments.5.6.1.zip)
+Download, install, and activate [woocomerce-payments 5.6.1](https://downloads.wordpress.org/plugin/woocommerce-payments.5.6.1.zip)

 No configuration is required, and one does not need to install the main WooCommerce platform itself.